 Do you travel regularly for work?
 I have been there.
 As a former management consultant, I would get on an airplane twice a week, every week.
 I knew the NYC terminals like the back of my hand.
 The barista at Starbucks was convinced that I worked at JFK airport because I was there so often.
 I flew coast to coast regularly and changed time zones on a weekly basis.

 I came into consulting as an experienced hire.
-I was very excited to start my new job, but knew it involved regular travel.
+While I was very excited to start my new job, I knew it involved regular travel.
 A healthy lifestyle is something that I really value so I was concerned about being able to make healthy choices away from home.
 It definitely took some trial and error, but I learned a few hacks that helped me maintain a healthy lifestyle while traveling for work.
 In this post, I will share six ways to maintain a healthy lifestyle while traveling for work.

 1. Pack Healthy Foods

 If you have a long flight, consider packing a meal.
-I like stopping at Whole Foods or getting some sort of salad to-go.
-Not everyone has time to make a special trip to grab a nutritious meal prior to flying, but you don’t have to!
+I personally like to bring some sort of to-go salad with me on flights.
+You may be thinking that you don’t have time to make a special trip to grab a nutritious meal prior to flying, but you don’t have to!
 In the days before you travel, you are likely going to go grocery shopping or get some kind of meal.
-So why not double up?
-Stop by the salad bar during your grocery run and make a salad for your flight.
-Add an extra salad to your Ubereats order and bring it with you on the plane.
-You will be so much happier and relaxed knowing that you have healthy, delicious food with you and don’t have to stress about finding a nutritious meal.
-Try using frozen grapes or another frozen fruit as an “ice pack” and an insulated bag to keep your packed meal cool until you are read to consume it.
+Plan ahead and use that opportunity to grab a healthy meal for your upcoming flight.
+This will help alleviate the stress of making healthy food choices when you are at the airport.
+One of my favorite travel hacks is using frozen grapes or another frozen fruit as an “ice pack” and an insulated bag to keep the meal cool until you are ready to consume it.

 2. Hydrate, Hydrate, Hydrate